As a kid, I had no aspirations of being a business owner or entrepreneur.

 That wasn’t exactly the message of Rich Dad Poor Dad, but it did have certain advantages.
 After all, I didn’t have to worry about who was paying the rent, how much the phone bill was, or what would happen if my computer became outdated.
 My old brokerage firm took care of all that responsibility.

 But in the end, that arrangement wasn’t as cozy as it seemed.

-My brokerage firm was bought out, creating one of those moments that almost forces you to change direction, and that‘s what I did.
+My brokerage firm was bought out, creating one of those moments that almost forced you to change direction, and that‘s what I did.
 I and three other coworkers took the leap of faith of actually starting our own financial services firm.
 I was finally – and officially – crossing over from W2 employee status to legitimate business owner.

 I was finally self-employed.